oeh-tnf/JKU-Games-Page/04_guide.md

 Note that this is just an approximate schedule subject to change.
 Check out the Pizza-Channel on <a href="{{ site.discord_url }}">Discord</a> to receive live updates.<br>
 There is an ATM nearby.

+#### LUI
+The Linzer Uni Inn, the Student Union's bar, will be open through most of the event.
+They are conveniently located in the same building: You can get a drink and some snacks there as well, and play Billards or Darts.
+Check out their <a href="https://oeh.jku.at/abschnitte/lui">website</a> and <a href="https://www.facebook.com/LUI.LinzerUniInn">Facebook page</a> for more information.

 #### More Food
 Some selected other food opportunities nearby:
 * Spar JKU Campus: Friday 07:30-18:00, Saturday 7:30-13:00